 LONGINES Heritage Military 138, the revival of a inter-war period watch

-By releasing the Heritage collection, Longines brings back watches that have marked its rich and long history.
+By releasing the Heritage collection, Longines brings back watches that have left a mark during its rich and long history.
 Indeed, the Saint-Imier Maison has had the time to secure a great legacy since its creation… in 1832!

-Longines has chosen to reinterpret one of its inter-war military watches looking as close to the original as possible (one could even say it is a reissue): the Heritage Military 1938 is available in a limited series of 1938 numerated pieces (€ 2,320).
+Longines has chosen to reinterpret one of its inter-war military watches looking as close to the original as possible (one could even say it is a reissue): as a result, the Heritage Military 1938 is available in a limited series of 1938 numerated pieces (€ 2,320).

 True to the original piece, down to the smallest details

 Have you ever seen a watch with a “sea-urchin” crown?
 Well, you have now!
-The component is even ribbed for a better grip.
-With its 43mm diameter, the steel case features a bevelled bezel and a domed anti-reflection sapphire crystal.
-The matte black dial displays excellent visibility and its cream-coloured elements contribute to the retro look.
+The component is also ribbed for a better grip.
+While displaying a 43mm diameter, the steel case features a bevelled bezel and a domed anti-reflection sapphire crystal.
+The matte black dial also displays excellent visibility and its cream-coloured elements contribute to the retro look.

 Baton style hands, Arabic numerals, “railway” scale (edged decoration and small seconds at 6 o’clock): everything is a reminder of the historical piece.
-Powered by a hand-wound mechanical movement (53 hours of power reserve), the watch is available with a distressed leather strap and a cognac-coloured NATO-style leather strap (a tool is provided).
+Besides being powered by a hand-wound mechanical movement (53 hours of power reserve), the watch is available with a distressed leather strap and a cognac-coloured NATO-style leather strap (a tool is provided).